Ficool

 She waltzes over to Reinhard and Pymei.

-Shalius rolls her eye.
+Shalius rolls her eyes.
 'Of course you'll go there, pride is the only thing holding you from a nervous breakdown.'

-Kailus remains silent along with the rest, still in thought about the last lesson.
+Kailus remains silent along with the rest, still in thought.
 'It's unfair to assume the demon's torture as a good thing.
 That isn't enough to repay for the thousands of years of conflict we have endured at their hands.'

-Shalius stares at him, deeply in thought.
+Shalius stares at him.
 'Kailus isn't taking the information quite well.
 I, too, am struggling to comprehend the tragedy that befalls our kind, but why stress over it if your heritage hasn't suffered through it?
 Were his ancestors in such a predicament?'

 Suddenly, Reinhard calls them out.
 "Hey Natives, especially you angel boy, come over here and we'll teach you how to handle that anger of yours."

-Damish says politely, "Hey!
+Damish yells: "Hey!
 You can't persuade them.
 They have to choose for themselves.
 Pressuring their choices is manipulation.
 It's their choice to—"

-Pymei cuts him off, teasingly, "Aww, but I think I'm a bit better off than just being all peaceful.
+Pymei interrupts him.
+"Aww, but I think I'm a bit better off than just being all peaceful.
 Plus, two of the rarest races in our class?
 Who wouldn't want that?"

 Damish squeezes his hand.
 "They're children and you'll treat them as such.
 The principal will handle any objectification of this matter if you continue this."